hmxmilohax/rb3-pc/readme.md

 </div>

 Developers of the amazing RBEnhanced mod that currently only exists for Xbox 360 and Wii.
-The same developers also help run and maintain the GoCentral server that is the original revival online server for Rock Band 3.
-Without this, this game would be dead and the entirely online portion of this guide wouldn't exist.
+The same developers also help run and maintain the GoCentral server that is the original online revival server for Rock Band 3.
+Without this, this game would be dead and the entire online portion of this guide wouldn't exist.

 You can [**\[join RBEnhanced's Discord here\]**](https://discord.gg/6rRUWXPYwb).